There are now 2 possible online modes for units:

 - 6 points

-- Students are able to (1) have a detailed understanding of contemporary and historical Aboriginal health research policy in Australia, including the National Health and Medical Research Council (NHMRC) Indigenous Health Road Map; (2) understand and apply various research methods and methodologies in Aboriginal health research, including qualitative approaches; (3) review and critique literature relating to Aboriginal health; (4) demonstrate sophisticated understanding of the development and application of Indigenous health research ethics; (5) begin building relationships with various Aboriginal community organisations, governments, institutions and individuals regarding research needs; and (6) develop a research project proposal that is used in AHEA5880/AHEA5881 Aboriginal Health Thesis (Research).
+Students are able to (1) discuss the contemporary and historical context of Aboriginal health research practice and policy in Australia, which will include the National Health and Medical Research Council (NHMRC) Indigenous Health Roadmap.; (2) apply different research methods and methodologies in Aboriginal Health Research, including qualitative and quantitative methods.; (3) critique literature relating to Aboriginal health; (4) discuss the development and application of Aboriginal health research ethics.; (5) discuss Aboriginal process and protocols in developing relationships with Aboriginal community organisations and individuals regarding your research proposal.; and (6) develop a draft Aboriginal Health research proposal..

-; and (3) development and presentation of the research project proposal.
+; and (3) developed research project proposal.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Professor Dawn Bessarab and Dr Kate Smith

 - Advisable prior study

 Approved quota: 15—according to projects and available supervision